ShawnCowles/UniversalNameMarkup/README.md

 The GenericConversationSystem is a dialog system built to take advantage

-See the [UNM Guide](UNM Guide.md) for documentation on UNM and NameParser
+See "UNM Guide.md" for documentation on UNM and NameParser

-See the [GCS Guide](GCS Guide.md) for documentation on the GenericConversationSystem
+See "GCS Guide.md" for documentation on the GenericConversationSystem

 --------------------------------------------